7 questions to ask your divorce solicitor at your first meeting

 In summary

-While the courts will become involved if an agreement cannot be reached, the emphasis in divorce is on the parties reaching an agreement between themselves as to financial matters, where a child should live and how much time the child should spend with the other parent.
-An experienced family lawyer will be able to advise you as to what to expect and what is reasonable and will negotiate robustly on your behalf with your spouse’s solicitor.
+If an agreement cannot be reached, the courts may get involved, but the focus in divorce is on the parties working together to resolve financial matters, determine where a child will live, and agree on how much time the child will spend with the other parent.
+A skilled divorce solicitor can provide valuable advice on what to expect, what is reasonable, and will negotiate strongly on your behalf with your spouse’s solicitor.

-At Tayntons we have wide experience in all aspects of divorce and family law.
-If you would like to speak to one of our expert solicitors, email us at info@tayntons.co.uk, call us on 0800 158 4147 or request a call back and a member of our team will be in touch promptly.
+Rated as ‘Excellent’ on ReviewSolicitors, we have wide experience in all aspects of divorce and family law.
+If you would like to speak to one of our expert divorce solicitors, email us at info@tayntons.co.uk, call us on 0800 158 4147 or request a call back and a member of our team will be in touch promptly.